steinea/obsidian-vault/constellation/relations/(58) Thomas James Bowland.md

 In King’s County, both the Walker Settlement (Walton Lake, Waterford) and Anderson Settlement (Hammond) were eleven and fourteen miles from Sussex.
 Londonderry (Anderson Settlement) was established as an Irish settlement in 1830.
 It is forty miles from Saint John.

-In 1868, Thomas married [[Catherine Anderson]], born June 24, 1844, of Walker Settlement.
-Catherine’s father and mother, [[Thompson Anderson]] and [[Mary Anderson]], started life in Canada on the Walker Settlement, farming with brother-in-law Samuel, and Thompson’s sister Martha (Anderson) Walker.
+In 1868, Thomas married [[(59) Catherine Anderson]], born June 24, 1844, of Walker Settlement.
+Catherine’s father and mother, [[(118) Thompson Anderson]] and [[(119) Mary Anderson]], started life in Canada on the Walker Settlement, farming with brother-in-law Samuel, and Thompson’s sister Martha (Anderson) Walker.
 Catherine at seventeen years of age worked as a servant for the Wallace family.
 The Anderson’s later moved to Londonderry (Anderson Settlement).

 At the time of his marriage, Thomas moved his wife Catherine to join him and his father Joseph in their home at Jeffries Corner, which is fifty-two miles from Saint John and eight miles from Sussex.
 Thomas did not sign his name on the marriage certificate.
 Instead he made an “X.”